 For example, people who visit your agency’s website represent leads.
 If your website receives 1,000 unique visitors per month that’s 1000 leads.
 If 10% of those leads enter contact information on a quote request form, that’s 100 leads for you to contact and pitch insurance plans to.
 With even just a 20% close rate, you can make 20 sales per month that were initiated from your website.

 When thinking about how to sell insurance, keep in mind that a website isn’t just for sharing information with prospects, it provides a platform for you to gather data on your leads and enter them into the sales funnel.
 Any other channels you utilize as part of your insurance agent marketing strategy is for the purpose of directing leads to your website.
 It’s the central hub for them to gather more information and for you to collect contact information from them in return.

 Social media, paid advertising, email campaigns, etc. should all direct visitors to your website with the goal of getting them to share their contact information.

 Are you directly and effectively asking for your website visitors’ contact information on every single page on your agency website?
 If not, then you’re not asking for the sale.
 Your website should, visually and graphically, focus on getting the visitor to share their contact information.
 Take a look at our updated website.

 This is the top section of the website.
 Notice that the call to action buttons for “Get Demo” and “Watch Video” use the brightest color.
 This is one way you can visually and graphically leverage your website to ask for the sale.

 Now of course actually getting prospects to share their contact information is a lot easier said than done.
-The question you have to answer through your website’s content is why should they share their contact info?
+When building your strategy on how to sell insurance, the question you have to answer through your website’s content is why should they share their contact info?
 They need a reason, and the reason is additional information.

 Everyone needs insurance, and most consumers who are researching insurance options do their research online.
 A recent study found that 74% of shoppers use websites or aggregators for obtaining quotes and researching information.